Table of Contents

 Drug Classifications

-Damason-P is a combination medication that pairs hydrocodone, a semi-synthetic opioid, with aspirin, an NSAID (non-steroidal anti-inflammatory drug).
-Each component serves a specific purpose: aspirin reduces inflammation, fever, and pain, while hydrocodone interacts with opioid receptors in the brain to block pain signals and induce a sense of calm [1].
+Damason-P pairs hydrocodone, a semi-synthetic opioid, with aspirin, an NSAID (non-steroidal anti-inflammatory drug).
+Aspirin reduces inflammation, fever, and pain, while hydrocodone interacts with opioid receptors in the brain to block pain signals and induce a sense of calm.

-Hydrocodone is classified as a Schedule II controlled substance under the Controlled Substances Act [2].
-This means it has a recognized medical use but also carries a high potential for abuse and addiction.
-Aspirin is a widely used over-the-counter medication that falls under the salicylate drug category and is commonly used for pain relief and heart health.
+Hydrocodone is a Schedule II controlled substance under the Controlled Substances Act, meaning it has recognized medical use but a high potential for abuse and addiction.
+Aspirin is an over-the-counter salicylate drug used for pain relief and heart health.

-Damason-P is also categorized by the FDA (U.S. Food and Drug Administration) as a Category C pregnancy drug, meaning it may pose risks to unborn babies and can pass into breast milk [3].
-For nursing mothers, this could result in an infant experiencing drug dependence or withdrawal symptoms.
-Given these classifications, Damason-P is carefully regulated and should only be used under a doctor’s supervision to avoid complications or misuse.
+Damason-P is also classified by the FDA as a Category C pregnancy drug, meaning it may pose risks to unborn babies and can pass into breast milk.
+Nursing infants may experience drug dependence or withdrawal symptoms.
+Due to these classifications, Damason-P should only be used under a doctor’s supervision.

 Effects and Symptoms of Abuse